National Research Projects

 Since 2020, the Department of Media Theory (Gabriele Jutz) has cooperated as a partner with “Ecstatic Truth,” an international research network (founded in 2016) that organizes an annual symposium exploring the interface between animation and documentary, with a particular interest in questions raised by experimental and practical perspectives.
 Organizers: Birgitta Hosea, Animation Research Centre, UCA Farnham; UK; Pedro Serrazina, Universidade Lusófona, Lisbon, Portugal; Tereza Stehlikova, CREAM, University of Westminster, UK.

 Since 2021, the Department of Media Theory (Gabriele Jutz) has cooperated as a partner with the University of Applied Sciences and Arts Lucerne in the research project “Moving in Every Direction.
 Künstlerische Forschung als Beitrag zur Entwicklung aktueller Raumkonfigurationen für das bewegte Bild.”
 The project is funded by the Swiss National Science Foundation (project leader: Fred Truniger, University of Applied Arts and Sciences Lucerne, Switzerland).
 Dates: January 1, 2021–December 31, 2023.

-Research collaboration of Sandra Ladwig with the Austrian Academy of Sciences in the context of her dissertation: Freizeit als Phänomen der Moderne im österreichischen Amateurfilm der 1920er bis 1980er Jahre.
-Supervisor: Gabriele Jutz.
-Funded by the Austrian Academy of Sciences „Doing Amateur Film.
+Mag.
+Sandra Ladwig, research collaboration with the Austrian Academy of Sciences in the context of her dissertation: Freizeit als Phänomen der Moderne im österreichischen Amateurfilm der 1920er bis 1980er Jahre.
+Supervisor: Prof. Gabriele Jutz.
+Funded by the Austrian Academy of Sciences, “Doing Amateur Film.
 Social and Aesthetic Practices in Austrian Amateur Films between the 1920s and the 1980s” (2016–2019).